ArKT-7/Nabu_softwares/README.md

 ## How to Use

-To use the software, simply navigate to the Releases section of this repository, download the softwares you need, and follow the instructions provided in each software.
+To use the software, simply downlaod from below, and follow the instructions provided in each software.

 ## Contact